Missa Johnouchi: Career

 She also performed for the 30th anniversary of the Japanese and Australian relations at the Opera house in Sidney, a UNESCO list of the world heritage.

 In May 2007, at the “World Heritage Torch-Run Concert for the 35th anniversary of the convention on the protection of the world heritage” in the church of Saint-Germain-des-Prés in Paris, Missa Johnouchi played her own music, and she directed the Orchestre National de l’Opéra de Paris that accompanied her.

 Moreover, she composed the music that accompanied the images of the exhibition at the Petit Palais of Paris, entitled “Shôkokuji, Gold Pavilion, Silver Pavilion, Zen and Art with Kyoto within the celebration of the 150th birthday of the Japanese and French relations and the 50th birthday of the Paris and Kyoto twin cities”.

 In October 2009, the album “Spiritual Discovery” is released, for the first time in cooperation with UNESCO.

-Still today, she continues, in her own country and abroad, in her role as a UNESCO messenger, as could be seen during the exceptional concert that took place at UNESCO’s Headquarters on 12 November 2009 in Paris, and in Tokyo in November 2010, where she gave a charity concert for the children of Afghanistan.
+Still today, she continues, in her own country and abroad, in her role as a UNESCO messenger, as could be seen during the concert that took place at UNESCO’s Headquarters on 12 November 2009 in Paris, and in Tokyo in November 2010, where she gave a charity concert for the children of Afghanistan.
 She was the first Japanese female “UNESCO Artist for Peace (in charge of the world heritage)” in the section musical composition and conduction, to continue to transmit the message on “ Peace of the heart”, “ conservation of the world heritage”, “ environmental protection”, “ education”.